Skip to content

 - How Authentication Works: concepts/how-authentication-works.md

 When the directory structure matches the navigation configuration, the pipeline builds correctly every time.
-When structure is inconsistent, automation breaks — missing files, broken links, and failed builds become routine problems rather than rare exceptions.
+When structure is inconsistent, automation breaks.
+Missing files, broken links, and failed builds become routine problems rather than rare exceptions.

 Before restructuring a project, understand the state of what already exists.

-Step 1 — List every page in your documentation.
+Step 1: List every page in your documentation.

 find docs/ -name "*.md" | sort

-Step 2 — Categorise each page using the Diátaxis framework.
+Step 2: Categorise each page using the Diataxis framework.

 For each file, ask: is this a tutorial, a how-to guide, a reference page, or a conceptual explanation?
+If it is difficult to categorise, the page may be mixing purposes.

-Step 3 — Identify gaps and overlaps.
+Step 3: Identify gaps and overlaps.

-Step 4 — Propose a new structure.
+Step 4: Propose a new structure.

+Sketch a folder structure that reflects the Diataxis framework.
 You do not need to migrate everything immediately.
-Architecture improvements can be made incrementally — one Pull Request at a time.
-The goal is not perfection.
-It is clarity.
-Git makes it easy to move files, rename folders, and restructure at any point.
-A good-enough structure that exists is always more useful than a perfect structure that doesn't.
+Architecture improvements can be made incrementally, one Pull Request at a time.
+A good-enough structure that exists is always more useful than a perfect structure that does not.

 A note on internal linking: